Shock of a meeting between Vikings and Anglo-Saxons and 1st step in the construction of England

-Lindisfarne is a priory, a religious building of little less importance than an abbey, at the head of which a prior leads a small community of monks.
+Lindisfarne is a priory, a religious building of little less importance than an abbey, at the head of which a prior directs a small community of monks.
 Daily life there is punctuated by prayer, reading or even preaching and copying sacred texts.
 Among the monks and bishops who lived there, there are some saints.
-Notably Saint Cuthbert (634 to 687 AD) for the historical writings and the Gospels of Saint Cuthbert.
-And more particularly Eadfrith of Lindisfarne (. -721) to whom we owe the famous Lindisfarne Gospels or Lindisfarne Gospels.
+In particular Saint Cuthbert (634 to 687 AD) for the historical writings and the so-called Saint Cuthbert Gospels.
+And more particularly Eadfrith of Lindisfarne (. -721 AD) to whom we owe the famous Lindisfarne Gospels or Lindisfarne Gospels.
 These jewels and remarkable works of illuminations made in Lindisfarne have fortunately been preserved.
 They are founders for the history of art and Western culture in more ways than one.

 St Cuthbert on an 11th century fresco – Durham Cathedral

 A Viking Age in Britain

 The date of June 8, 793, the date of the looting of Lindisfarne, is what is known in terms of historiography as the “beginning of the Viking Age”, or “Viking era”.
 This event takes place in the midst of instability in the territorial and political construction of Anglo-Saxon England, as well as the expansion of the Christian religion.
 Although smaller raids and plunders had taken place before, the arrival in Lindisfarne of pagan Viking settlers in force, eager to seize rich territories, competed with the powers that be and sent a shock wave that was felt all the way to the court. of Charlemagne.
 Looting and destruction of objects of worship, sacred relics, murders, contribute to the rejection and fear aroused by the Danes.
 This is the first significant experience of opposition of beliefs between Scandinavian pagans and Anglo-Saxons whose Christian faith is still fragile.